duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

 ### Dealing With Installation Issues

-If during the course of your DuckPAN install you run into errors, don't panic, there are a few things you can try.
+If during the course of your DuckPAN install you run into errors, don't panic.
+There are a few things you can try.

 First, try running the install command again (`curl http://duckpan.org/install.pl | perl`), this often solves issues related to any dependencies.